-MONTGOMERY COUNTY MUNICIPAL UTILITY DISTRICT NO. 99 RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION MAY 31, 2019
+MONTGOMERY COUNTY DRAINAGE DISTRICT NO. 10 RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION MAY 31, 2019

-Total Fund Balances - Governmental Funds \$ 2,889,812 Amounts reported for governmental activities in the Statement of Net Position are different because: Prepaid bond insurance in governmental activities are not current financial resources and, therefore, are not reported as assets in the governmental funds.
-28,785 Capital assets used in governmental activities are not current financial resources and, therefore, are not reported as assets in the governmental funds.
-15,716,047 Interest paid in advance as part of a refunding bond sale is recorded as a deferred outflow in the governmental activities and systematically charged to interest expense over the remaining life of the old debt or the life of the new debt, whichever is shorter.
-319,358 Deferred inflows of resources related to property tax revenues and uncollected penalty and interest on delinquent taxes for the 2018 and prior tax levies became part of recognized revenue in the governmental activities of the District.
-25,847 Certain liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
-These liabilities at year end consist of: Due to Developer \$ (2,801,331) Accrued Interest Payable (110,356) Bonds Payable Within One Year (385,000) Bonds Payable After One Year (11,893,545) (15,190,232) Total Net Position - Governmental Activities \$ 3,789,617
+Total Fund Balances - Governmental Funds \$ 3,115,170 Amounts reported for governmental activities in the Statement of Net Position are different because: Interest paid in advance as part of a refunding bond sale is recorded as a deferred outflow in the governmental activities and systematically charged to interest expense over the remaining life of the old debt or the life of the new debt, whichever is shorter.
+255,269 Land and capital assets used in governmental activities are not current financial resources and, therefore, are not reported as assets in the governmental funds.
+7,411,175 Deferred inflows of resources related to property tax revenues for the 2018 and prior tax levies became part of recognized revenue in the governmental activities of the District.
+13,410 Certain liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
+These liabilities at year end consist of: Due to Developer \$ (53, 495)Accrued Interest Payable (85,991) Bonds Payable Within One Year (385,000)Bonds Payable After One Year (9,704,796)(10, 229, 282)Total Net Position - Governmental Activities \$ 565,742